This is a detailed guide about the technical requirements to set up your White-Label platform.

 <VirtualHost *:443>

-ServerName your-social-media-platform.custom-domain.com # specify your custom domain here
+ServerName your-social-media-platform.custom-domain.com # Specify your custom domain here

 SSLEngine on